Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Gatton has eight active public transport stops, all of which are bus stops.
-These stops are served by one route in total, offering 129 weekly passenger trips combined.
-The accessibility of these services is limited, with residents generally located 830 meters away from the nearest stop.
+These stops are served by one route collectively offering 124 weekly passenger trips.
+Transport accessibility is limited, with residents typically located 830 meters from the nearest stop.
+Most residents commute outward from this primarily residential area, with cars being the dominant mode at 95%.
+On average, there are 1.4 vehicles per dwelling.
+According to the 2021 Census, 5% of residents work from home, which may reflect COVID-19 conditions.

 Frequently Asked Questions - Transport